Bananahopper/CaPTk/README.md

-# Complementory repo to my Master's Thesis
+# About this repo
-This repo contain all the necessary code to redo all the necessary experiments to obtain the results from my master thesis
+This repo contains all the necessary code to redo the plots and analysis from the tumor distribution analysis part of my master's thesis.
+This repo also contains an interesting class that wraps CaPTk for usage in HPC environments